The Catcher in the Rye: Sexuality, rape and innocence

+As a reflection of war and national identity

 In their biography of Salinger, David Shields and Shane Salerno argue that: "The Catcher in the Rye can best be understood as a disguised war novel."
 Salinger witnessed the horrors of World War II, but rather than writing a combat novel, Salinger, according to Shields and Salerno, "took the trauma of war and embedded it within what looked to the naked eye like a coming-of-age novel."

 In his book Rebels: Youth and the Cold War Origins of Identity, Professor Leerom Medovoi posits that The Catcher in the Rye is "centered on identity", and that Holden Caulfield "epitomizes the triumph of the young rebel as a requisite figure for representing the national identity of America".
 Medovoi says that in contrast to the oppressive governance of the 1950s Soviet Union, America thought itself a plucky and rebellious player on the world stage, similar to how Holden felt in contrast with the phony adult world.

 Reception

 The Catcher in the Rye has been consistently listed as one of the best novels of the twentieth century.
-Shortly after its publication, in an article for The New York Times, Nash K. Burger called it "an unusually brilliant novel," while James Stern wrote an admiring review of the book in a voice imitating Holden's.
-George H. W. Bush called it a "marvelous book," listing it among the books that inspired him.
+Shortly after its publication, in an article for The New York Times, Nash K. Burger called it "an unusually brilliant novel", while James Stern wrote an admiring review of the book in a voice imitating Holden's.
+George H. W. Bush called it a "marvelous book", listing it among the books that inspired him.
 In June 2009, the BBC's Finlo Rohrer wrote that, 58 years since publication, the book is still regarded "as the defining work on what it is like to be a teenager."
 Out of all teen demographics over the years, troubled and depressed teens seem to have a greater tendency to relate with Holden.

 In a 1975 interview with Robert Coles, renowned child psychoanalyst Anne Freud shares her experience treating teens who read The Catcher in the Rye for school.
-“I got to know this Holden Caulfield by hearsay before I met him as a reader.
-My analytic patients spoke of him sometimes as if they’d actually met him; they used his words, his way of speaking. ...
+"I got to know this Holden Caulfield by hearsay before I met him as a reader.
+My analytic patients spoke of him sometimes as if they'd actually met him; they used his words, his way of speaking. ...
 I began to realize that they had taken him into their minds, and hugged him – they spoke, now, not only his words in the book (quotations from it) but his words become their own words."
 Adam Gopnik considers it one of the "three perfect books" in American literature, along with Adventures of Huckleberry Finn and The Great Gatsby, and believes that "no book has ever captured a city better than Catcher in the Rye captured New York in the fifties."

 In an appraisal of The Catcher in the Rye written after the death of J. D. Salinger, Jeff Pruchnic says the novel has retained its appeal for many generations.
 Pruchnic describes Holden as a "teenage protagonist frozen midcentury but destined to be discovered by those of a similar age in every generation to come."